 Tied up in durability and appearance is the tarnishing of the gold.
 Pure gold doesn't corrode or tarnish but the base metals do.
 The higher the gold content, the less it will tarnish.
 Both 9ct and 18ct gold should be polished gently with a polishing cloth every now and again, in order to bring back the shine.
 9ct Rose Gold is what we find tarnishes the most, due to the high copper content, but again, a quick polish will bring it back to life.

 Finally, re-workability is something we as jewellers like to remind our clients of.
 Even though customers always think of the future and what they will be happy wearing many, many years down the track, sometimes a remodel happens.
 Style changes, rings are handed down in the family or the unique design you choose at 30 doesn't look right with your style at 50.
 Due to the higher gold content in 18ct gold, it can much more easily be reworked, melted down or traded in to create new pieces out of.

 Overall, if your budget allows for it, we do recommend 18ct gold for it's durability, re-workability and overall finish.
-But, if your budget only allows for 9ct gold, we are always more than happy to create beautiful pieces that will last a lifetime if treated well.
+But, if your budget only allows for 9ct gold, we are always more than happy to create beautiful pieces in this carat that will last a lifetime if treated well.

 If you have any more questions, or need help with choosing your metal, feel free to send us an email.